 The following procedures were developed by the Working Group to apply to requests made by intellectual property rights-holders or their authorized representatives.
 The WG has not developed a similarly detailed process for other types of Requesters, e.g. law enforcement authorities or consumer protection agencies.

-Given the balance that this Policy attempts to strikes, evidence of the use of high volume, automated electronic processes for sending Requests or responses thereto (without first being subjected to human review) to the systems of any of the parties involved (Requesters, Service Providers, or Customers) by any of the parties in performing any of the steps in the processes outlined herein shall create a rebuttable presumption of non-compliance with this Policy.
+Given the balance that this Policy attempts to strikes, evidence of the use of high-volume, automated electronic processes for sending Requests or responses thereto (without first being subjected to human review) to the systems of any of the parties involved (Requesters, Service Providers, or Customers) by any of the parties in performing any of the steps in the processes outlined herein shall create a rebuttable presumption of non-compliance with this Policy.

 I. Service Provider Process for Intake of Requests

 Service Provider will establish and publish a point of contact for submitting complaints that registration or use of a domain name for which the Service Provider provides privacy/proxy service infringes copyright or trademark rights of the Requester.
-The point of contact shall enable all the following information (in II below) to be submitted electronically, whether via e- mail, through a web submission form, or similar means.
+The point of contact shall enable all the following information (in II below) to be submitted electronically, whether via email, through a web submission form, or similar means.
 Telephonic point of contact may also be provided.

 [Nothing in this document prevents a Service Provider from] [Service Provider is encouraged, but not required, to] implement measures to optimize or manage access to the Request submission process.
 This could include: